Home Compare AMT vs URW.PA

 American Tower vs Unibail-Rodamco-Westfield: Which Stock Looks Stronger in 2026?

-Unibail-Rodamco-Westfield SE holds the cleaner structural position, with valuation as the main driver and growth adding further support.
+Unibail-Rodamco-Westfield SE holds the cleaner structural position, with the lead spread across growth and valuation.
 American Tower still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 On the market side, Unibail-Rodamco-Westfield SE is in better shape — its trend is intact while American Tower's trend has broken down.
 That puts structure and market broadly in agreement — Unibail-Rodamco-Westfield SE's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (AMT: S&P 500, URW.PA: STOXX 600).
+Peer scores are normalised within each company's primary universe (AMT: Russell 1000, URW.PA: STOXX 600).

 Trajectory Similarity